-You do not need to be a prescriber or a qualified injection therapist to deliver vaccinations by subcutaneous injection.
+You do not need to be a prescriber or a qualified injection therapist to deliver vaccinations by subcutaneous and/or intramuscular injection.
 Patient Group Directions (PGDs) are normally used to deliver vaccination services.
 This means that your employer must have a PGD in place and you must be individually named on the PGD in order to work under it.
 You cannot delegate the administration of vaccines under a PGD to anyone else, for example a support worker.
 If you are unsure whether you are named within your organisation’s flu vaccine PGD, please contact your organisation’s Chief Pharmacist.

 As with all activities you undertake, you must be educated, trained and competent to perform the activity.
 If you require training in how to deliver vaccinations, your employer must provide you with appropriate training before you undertake the task.
 If you have any concerns about the level of training you receive please raise this with your local CSP steward.